mui/mui-x/docs/data/charts/legend/legend.md

 You can also access the `markGap` prop to change the gap between the mark and its label, or the `itemGap` to change the gap between two legend items.
 Both props impact the values defined in pixels.

-{{"demo": "LegendDimensionNoSnap.js", "hideToolbar": true, "bg": "inline"}}
+{{"demo": "LegendDimensionNoSnap.js", "hideToolbar": true, "bg": "playground"}}

 ### Label styling

 To break lines in legend labels, use the special `\n` character.
 To customize the label style, you should not use CSS.
 Instead, pass a styling object to the `labelStyle` property.

-{{"demo": "LegendTextStylingNoSnap.js", "hideToolbar": true, "bg": "inline"}}
+{{"demo": "LegendTextStylingNoSnap.js", "hideToolbar": true, "bg": "playground"}}

 :::info
 The `labelStyle` property is needed to measure text size, and then place legend items at the correct position.